 Honda Benly e: – from £5,074

-Otherwise, the Benly e: looks like a fairly conventional delivery moped, with flat luggage platforms front and rear, plus a reverse assist feature for getting out of tight spots.
-The twin swappable batteries are small (1kWh each) and Honda says customers will be required to return them for recycling when the time comes.
+It took years for the world's leading motorcycle manufacturer to finally launch an electric moped, and this is it.
+The Benly e: went on sale in Japan only, aimed squarely as small businesses such as fast food delivery, and there's no sign of it coming to the UK.
+It's a fairly conventional delivery moped, with flat luggage platforms front and rear plus a reverse assist feature for getting out of tight spots.
+The twin swappable batteries are small (1kWh each) and must be returned to Honda for recycling when they reach the end of their lives.

-The Benly e: comes in e:I (moped-equivalent) and e:II (5.7PS) forms, both available in basic or 'Pro' spec, the latter bringing a front basket, rear carrier, hand protectors and footbrake.
-With those small batteries, the range is limited, Honda quoting about 55 miles at 18mph for the e:1 and about 26 miles for the e:II.
-On the other hand, these smaller power packs reduce weight and cost, while business customers will have spare batteries on hand for rapid swaps.
+The Benley e: comes in e:1 (moped equivalent) and e:II (5.7PS) forms, both available in basic or 'pro' spec, the latter bringing a front basket, rear carrier, hand protectors and footbrake.
+With those small batteries the range is limited, Honda quoting about 55 miles at 18mph for the e:1 and about 26 miles for the e:II.
+That's not much, but these smaller power packs reduce weight and cost, while business customers will have spare batteries on hand for rapid swaps.

 Super Soco CPx – from £3,599

-Physically bigger than the Niu, it should carry two riders comfortably.
-With a 4kW rear hub motor delivering 171Nm, it tops out at 56mph and has a claimed range of 50-60 miles.
-Keep to a steady 25mph, and Super Soco claims you can ride up to 112 miles, but maybe not in the real world.
+Physically bigger than the Niu, it should carry two people comfortably.
+With a 4kW rear hub motor delivering 171Nm, it tops out at 56mph and has a claimed range of 44 miles, or 87 miles for the optional twin-battery set up.
+Keep to a steady 25mph and Super Soco claims you can ride up to 112 miles, but maybe not in the real world.

 Rieju Nuuk – from £6,199